Malleable Coding with Fixed Reuse: Abstract

 \section{Abstract}

-Storage area networks, remote backup storage systems, and similar information systems frequently modify stored data with updates from new versions.
-In these systems, it is desirable for the data to not only be compressed but to also be easily modified during updates.
-A malleable coding scheme considers both compression efficiency and ease of alteration, promoting some form of reuse or recycling of codewords.
-Malleability cost is the difficulty of synchronizing compressed versions, and malleable codes are of particular interest when representing information and modifying the representation are both expensive.
-We examine the trade-off between compression efficiency and malleability cost measured with respect to the length of a reused prefix portion.
-The region of achievable rates and malleability is formulated as an information-theoretic optimization and a single-letter expression is provided.
-Relationships to coded side information and common information problems are also established.
+In cloud computing, storage area networks, remote backup storage, and similar settings, stored data is modified with updates from new versions.
+Representing information and modifying the representation are both expensive.
+Therefore it is desirable for the data to not only be compressed but to also be easily modified during updates.
+A malleable coding scheme considers both compression efficiency and ease of alteration, promoting codeword reuse.
+We examine the trade-off between compression efficiency and malleability cost---the difficulty of synchronizing compressed versions---measured as the length of a reused prefix portion.
+Through a coding theorem, the region of achievable rates and malleability is expressed as a single-letter optimization.
+Relationships to common information problems are also described.